cdktf/cdktf-provider-cloudflare/docs/zeroTrustGatewayPolicy.java.md

 Configure how Gateway Proxy traffic egresses.

 You can enable this setting for rules with Egress actions and filters, or omit it to indicate local egress via WARP IPs.
+Settable only for `egress` rules.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.10.1/docs/resources/zero_trust_gateway_policy#egress ZeroTrustGatewayPolicy#egress}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.11.0/docs/resources/zero_trust_gateway_policy#egress ZeroTrustGatewayPolicy#egress}

 ---